Aminu Tambuwal

-Tambuwal represented the Tambuwal/Kebbe Federal Constituency of Sokoto State as an honorable member in the House of Representatives from 2003 to 2015.
+He was the governor of Sokoto State from 2015 to 2023 and has served as senator for Sokoto South since 2023.

-Early life and education
+Birth and education

-Aminu Waziri Tambuwal was born on 10 January 1966, in Tambuwal Village in Sokoto State, to Fatima and Waziri Tambuwal.
+Aminu Waziri Tambuwal was born to Fatima and Waziri Tambuwal on 10 January 1966 in Tambuwal village in Sokoto State.

-He attended Tambuwal Primary School, Tambuwal, Sokoto State, where he obtained his First School Leaving Certificate in 1979; and Government Teachers' College, Dogon-Daji, where he obtained the Teachers Grade II Certificate in 1984.

-He then proceeded to Usman Dan Fodio University, Sokoto, where he studied Law, graduating with an LLB (Hons) degree in 1991.
-He completed his one-year compulsory legal studies at the Nigerian Law School, Lagos, obtained his BL and was called to the Bar in 1992.
+He attended Tambuwal Primary School in Tambuwal, obtained his First School Leaving Certificate in 1979, and then went on to the Government Teachers' College in Dogon-Daji where he obtained a Teachers Grade II Certificate in 1984.
+Tambuwal then studied law at Usman Dan Fodio University in Sokoto where he graduated in 1991 with an LLB (Hons) degree.
+He completed his one-year compulsory legal studies at the Nigerian Law School, Lagos, obtained his BL, and was called to the Bar in 1992.

-Besides studying for his law degree, he attended several courses abroad, among which are: Telecoms Regulatory Master Class–Bath UK, 2004; Lawmaking for the Communications Sectors –BMIT, Johannesburg, South Africa, 2004; Regulating a Competitive Industry-UK, Brussels, 2005; Tulane University – International Legislative Drafting, 2005; Stanford Graduate School of Business – Influence and Negotiation, 2008 and KSG Harvard – Infrastructure in Market Economy.
+Tambuwal attended several courses abroad, including "Telecoms Regulatory Master Class" in Bath, UK in 2004; "Lawmaking for the Communications Sectors" at BMIT in Johannesburg, South Africa in 2004; "Regulating a Competitive Industry-UK" in Brussels in 2005; "International Legislative Drafting" at Tulane University in 2005; "Influence and Negotiation" at Stanford Graduate School of Business in 2008; and "Infrastructure in Market Economy" at KSG Harvard, also in 2008.

 Political career

-Tambuwal started learning the legislative ropes from 1999 to 2000, while working as Personal Assistant on Legislative Affairs to Senator Abdullahi Wali, the then Senate Leader.
+Tambuwal was first introduced to the political system while working from 1999 to 2000 as a personal assistant on legislative affairs to the then Senate leader, Senator Abdullahi Wali.